 - The Vistula (modern-day Poland’s longest river)

 - The Danube (the only one that still runs through Austria)

 - The Po (modern-day Italy’s longest river)

-The standalone building at number 7 went up in the early 1770s and was always intended as an apartment block for rental, even if the neighbouring abbey made use of its premises for their own needs in the early years.
+The standalone building at number 7 went up in the early 1770s and was apparently intended as an apartment block for rental, even if the neighbouring abbey made use of the premises for their own needs in the early years.

-Known as the chest-of-drawers house (because of its design) or priory house (because the rooms of the Schottenstift prior extended into the building), the building’s ground floor now houses the “Schottenapotheke”.
+Known as the chest-of-drawers house (because of its design) or priory house (because the rooms of the Schottenstift’s prior extended into the building), the building’s ground floor now houses the “Schottenapotheke”.

-The pharmacy began life on the Freyung in 1782 and moved here around 1837.
-Its neighbour sells teas, medicinal herbs and similar: the Mag.
-KOTTAS Kräuterhaus first opened here in 1795.
+That pharmacy began life elsewhere on the Freyung in 1782 and moved here around 1837.
+Its neighbour sells teas, medicinal herbs and similar: the KOTTAS Kräuterhaus first opened here in 1795.

 Constitutional Court & Art Museum

 Our final address on the Freyung (at number 8) is a surly toddler in comparison to its older colleagues, though the site itself has a rich history.

 The current building appeared in the early 20th century and now houses two important institutions: